 You may do something similar (or you should) with regard to your life, work, and fundraising.
 You may wish to have separate lists, but mine is integrated, as my life and work flow back and forth between one another.

-Although I believe in work-life balance, I don’t subscribe to the traditional “work from 9 to 5, Monday through Friday” type of schedule.
+I don’t subscribe to the idea of work-life balance, and I don’t subscribe to the traditional “work from 9 to 5, Monday through Friday” type of schedule.
 I’m often involved with board retreats on weekends or during the evening, so if I have something personal to do during the traditional workweek, I don’t think twice about it.

-My Top 10 Goals and Suggestions for Fundraisers
+Amy’s Top 10 Goals and Advice for Fundraisers

 As you may know from some of my most popular prior posts, I’m a list maker.
 I like to check things off as I accomplish them and view the progress I’ve made.